 Curettage and electrodesiccation: This approach is sometimes useful in treating small (less than 1 cm across), thin squamous cell cancers, but it’s not recommended for larger tumors.

-Mohs surgery: Mohs surgery has the highest cure rate.
-It’s especially useful for squamous cell cancers larger than 2 cm (about 4/5 inch) across or with poorly defined edges, for cancers that have come back after other treatments, for cancers that are spreading along nerves under the skin, and for cancers on certain areas of the face or genital area.
+Mohs surgery: Mohs surgery is especially useful for squamous cell cancers that pose a higher risk for coming back, such as tumors larger than 2 cm (about 4/5 inch) across or with poorly defined edges, cancers that have come back after other treatments, cancers that are spreading along nerves under the skin, and cancers on certain areas of the face or genital area.
+Mohs surgery might also be done after an excision if it didn’t remove all of the cancer (if the surgical margins were positive).
 This approach is typically more complex and time-consuming than other types of surgery.

 Radiation therapy is often a good option for patients with large cancers, especially in areas where surgery would be hard to do (such as the eyelids, ears, or nose), or for patients who can’t have surgery.
-It’s not used as much as the first treatment in younger patients because of the possible risk of long-term problems.
+It’s not often used as the first treatment for younger patients because of the possible risk of long-term problems.

 Radiation is sometimes used after surgery (simple excision or lymph node dissection) if all of the cancer was not removed (if the surgical margins were positive), if nerves are involved, or if there is a chance that some cancer may still be left.

 Radiation can also be used to treat cancers that have come back after surgery and have become too large or deep to be removed surgically.

 Cryotherapy (cryosurgery) is used for some early squamous cell cancers, especially in people who can’t have surgery, but is not recommended for larger invasive tumors or those on certain parts of the nose, ears, eyelids, scalp, or legs.